pachyderm/pachyderm/doc/fundamentals/s3gateway.md

 * Due to PFS peculiarities, the HTTP `Last-Modified` header references when the most recent commit to the branch happened, which may or may not have modified this specific object.
-* The HTTP `ETag` does not use md5, but should still be treated as a cryptographically secure hash of the file contents.
+* The HTTP `ETag` does not use MD5, but is a cryptographically secure hash of the file contents.

 ## Unsupported operations